 Big enough to step into and wear as a belt!

-This is one of our favorite science experiments for kids because we really got to see how one small card when cut in a certain way can change and become an super long index card chain.
+This is one of our favorite science experiments because we really got to see how one small card when cut in a certain way can change and become an super long index card chain.
 As an added activity, kids can decorate these chains with markers and wear them as necklaces.